Phillips wants Man City move - Thursday's gossip

 Leeds United and England midfielder Kalvin Phillips, 26, has told the club he wants to leave this summer to join Manchester City.
 (Football Insider)

-City believe an offer of about £45m-50m will persuade Leeds to sell, and it is thought Phillips would push for a move once a bid is tabled.
+City believe an offer of about £45m-50m would persuade Leeds to sell, and it is thought Phillips will push for a move once a bid is tabled.
 (Athletic - subscription required)

 The representatives of former Manchester United midfielder Paul Pogba are close to finalising a four-year deal for the France international, 29, to join Juventus on a free transfer.
 (Sky Sports)